Vancouver-Datajam/chatbot_tuning/README.md

 Authors: Myckland Matthew, Silvia Hua, Michelle Yee, Jaisreet Khaira, Jenna Chang & Sunny Deng

 Disclaimer: Our temporary main branch is "silvia" as there are some merge issues in the main.
+The app is still running and functional from "silvia" branch.

 ## RecyclePro Bot